- Governments and cybersecurity

 - To improve the cybersecurity of federal contractors

-- To establish baseline security standards for the development of software sold to the government.
+- To establish baseline security standards for developing software sold to the government.

-- To require information technology companies to disclose cyber security issues and remove legal barriers to communicating with government entities.
+- Information technology companies should be required to disclose cybersecurity issues and remove legal barriers to communicating with government entities.

 With this Executive Order, the government hopes to make it more difficult to hack into government and government contractor systems.